 Skip to Content

 DESCRIPTION: The Emory Warner Fellowship is designed to give medical students valuable research experience exploring the cellular and molecular basis of disease.
 Fellows take 12 months out of their medical school curriculum to work closely with a faculty member in one of the Department of Pathology research laboratories.
-At present, faculty members in Pathology have active research programs in immunology, inflammation and vascular biology, microbiology, neuroscience, signaling and cell death, tumor biology and cancer, and virology.
+At present, faculty members in Pathology have active research programs in immunology, vascular biology, microbiology, neuroscience, tumor biology and cancer, and virology.
 Medical students choose the laboratory to perform their research and select a project with guidance from the faculty mentor.
 The fellowship was established to honor Dr. Emory Warner, a former Head of Pathology at the University of Iowa, and his long-standing commitment to providing a stimulating research experience for medical students.

 SUPPORT: The Emory Warner Fellowship provides an annual stipend of $28,000.
 During the fellowship year, students are registered with the College of Medicine to maintain health insurance, a cost paid by the fellowship award.
 The Emory Warner Fellowship also provides funds to attend a national scientific meeting directly related to the research project.

 APPLICATION: Medical students interested in the Emory Warner Fellowship should submit the following by email to Dr. Thomas Waldschmidt (email@example.com) :